EDGFX/fyp-backend-challenge/README.md

 5) Running the ProductSeeder -

 I utilized a seed class to pull the data from the .csv and add it to the database.
 In order to run this, we just need to execute "php artisan db:seed --class=ProductSeeder" in Terminal.
-This will import all of the data required.
-If successfully, refreshing the localhost page should now show all of the categories and products that were added on the front-end!
+This will import all of the data out of the .csv and into our products table.
+Refreshing the localhost page in our browser should now show all of the categories and products that were added on the front-end!